 For more information on who we are, our history and visitor details, click below.

 Ushaw has a tradition of choral singing dating back over 200 years, and regularly hosts choral performances as part of its events programme.
-As part of our ongoing development, a new choir has come together to perform in our beautiful St Cuthbert's Chapel, and to revive and renew the musical tradition at Ushaw.
-Our group of around thirty singers will be performing at various musical events within our programme, as well as singing Vespers three times a year in the glorious Chapel.
-The choir has already led a service of Nine Lessons and Carols at Christmas, and will be performing two major choral words - Fauré’s Requiem and Vivaldi’s Gloria - later this year.
+Our choir of around thirty singers will be performing at various musical events within our programme, as well as singing Vespers three times a year in the glorious Chapel.

-The choir meets every Thursday evening from 7.30pm until 9.15pm, and is accompanied by the hugely experienced Allan Coombes, organist at St Margaret’s Church in Durham, who has performed several times to highly receptive audiences here at Ushaw.
-Rehearsals are held in the Theatre.
+The choir meets every Thursday evening at 7.30pm until 9.15pm, and is accompanied by the hugely experienced Allan Coombes, organist at St Margaret’s Church in Durham.
 There are no auditions for membership of the choir; all that is required is enthusiasm, commitment and the ability to sing in tune.
 Weekly subs are £2.50.

-Friday Mass will be celebrated in the Sacred Heart Chapel (next to St Cuthbert’s Chapel) at 12.30 pm on Fridays from 23rd March 2018.
+Friday Mass will usually be celebrated in St Cuthbert’s Chapel at 12.30 pm on Fridays.
 Ushaw’s chaplain in residence Canon Bob Spence will deliver the Mass.